My father’s work has continued long after he passed away. By leaving a legacy to Practical Action, yours can too.

 Is it expensive to make a will?

-It costs around £150 for a single will, or £200 for two mirror wills* (where a couple’s wills mirror each other in providing for the surviving partner after death) *as of October 2018
+It costs around £150 for a simple, single will, or £250 for two mirror wills* (where a couple’s wills mirror each other in providing for the surviving partner after death).

 I want to provide for my family first.